sonic11829/Blog_Legos/README.md

+This is a lego blog where you sign in and create your own posts about whatever lego sets you think you need to blog about.
+Have fun!

 | URL | HTTP Verb | Action | Used for ... |
 |-----|-----------|--------|--------------|
 | /fruits/ | Get | Index | Displays a list of all fruits |